Dementia medications — what they do and what they can't do

 Your Role

-Your job is to watch for changes and communicate them to the doctor.
+You are the person who observes your parent daily and translates those observations into information the doctor can act on, because your parent may not remember or think to report changes themselves.
 If your parent seems a bit less confused, they're sleeping better, they're initiating conversations more often, that's worth noting.
 Bring this to the appointment.
 If they're nauseated every morning, having accidents that they weren't before, sleeping poorly from nightmares, that also goes to the doctor.
 You're the translator, because your parent may not remember to mention symptoms, or may not think they're important enough to bring up.

 Communication with the doctor means more than just reporting symptoms.
 It means asking questions about what you're seeing.
 If your parent seems to be declining despite medication, ask whether the medication is still working or whether the disease is progressing anyway.
 Ask whether the dose needs adjustment.
 Ask whether it's time to try something different.
 Ask whether continuing makes sense given your parent's overall health.
 A good doctor will answer these questions honestly, even if the answer is "I'm not sure, let's watch and see."